vmware/container-service-extension/docs/cse3_1/CLUSTER_MANAGEMENT.md

         # spec.nfs.storage_profile: The storage-profile with which nfs needs to be provisioned in a given "ovdc".
 The specified storage-profile is expected to be available on the given ovdc.
         #
         # spec.settings: This is a required sub-section
-        # spec.settings.network: This value is mandatory.
+        # spec.settings.ovdcNetwork: This value is mandatory.
 Name of the Organization's virtual data center network
         # spec.settings.rollback_on_failure: Optional value that is true by default.
 On any cluster operation failure, if the value is set to true, affected node VMs will be automatically deleted.
         # spec.settings.ssh_key: Optional ssh key that users can use to log into the node VMs without explicitly providing passwords.
         #